 The API-First Email Marketing Challenge

 Your email marketing must reflect this.
 Developer onboarding emails should include code snippets, not stock photos.
 Usage alerts should show request counts, not engagement scores.
-Product updates should include breaking changes and migration guides, not feature highlights with emoji.
+Product updates should include breaking changes and migration guides, not feature highlights.

 The Integration Completion Problem